NCBI-Codeathons/Domain_HMM_Boundaries/Tasks.md

 # Task distribution for domain searching group

+**Day 3**

+1. Compare results of RPS-tblastn with those of Mash using different k-mer lengths (Ward)

+2. Basic analysis on full output from all ~3000 metagenomes, with or without e-value filtering (Migun)

+3. Estimate runtime for HMMer analysis with raw reads to demonstrate potential for scaling or lack thereof (Anderson)

+4. Investigate potential use cases with output of domain identification/annotation (Eneida)

+5. Run RPS-tblastn with top 5% of contigs by coverage to estimate runtime/scalability and comparability with full dataset (Wynn)

+6. Revise github repo README and documentation for end users (Anderson and Wynn)

+7. Draft text for paper submission based on repo documentation (Wynn)

 **Day 2**

 1. converting 950 completed runs to appropriate format for group 1 and index group (Migun, Eneida, Wynn, David)